nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Use case ends.

 **Extensions**
-* 2a.
-System realises that user does not input any number of rooms.
+* 1a.
+Covigent realizes that no optional fields are input.
-   * 2a1.
-System displays an error message.
+    * 1a1.
+Covigent displays an error message.

  Use case ends.

-* 3a.
-System realises that user inputs values other than integer.
+ * 1b.
+Covigent realizes that the specified room does not exist.
-   * 3a1.
-System displays an error message.
+     * 1b1.
+Covigent displays an error message.

  Use case ends.

-* 3b.
-System realises that the integer input is zero.
+ * 1c.
+Covigent realizes that the specified task does not exist.
-   * 3b1.
-System displays an error message.
+     * 1c1.
+Covigent displays an error message.

  Use case ends.

-* 3c.
-System realises that the integer input is negative.
-   * 3c1.
-System displays an error message.

-Use case ends.

-* 3d.
-System realises that the number of rooms input is less than number of occupied room.
+ * 1d.
+Covigent realizes that the new information for the task is the same as the original.
-   * 3d1.
-System displays an error message.
+    * 1d1.
+Covigent displays an error message.

  Use case ends.

 **Use case: UC13 Search Task**